What is Spiritual Direction?

 - The “body” of the session is directees sharing about their experience of God.
 During this time, my role as a director is to listen attentively and compassionately, to ask good questions (i.e evocative and contemplative questions – the former to nourish further understanding of something and the latter to facilitate attention to God), and to provide an unhurried and contemplative space – often featuring silence – for directees to deepen their awareness of God’s voice, activity, and presence in their lives.

 - At present, I charge $50 per session.
-Payment is by cash, check, Stripe (including an additional fee of 3.5% + $0.3 of the total), or (if you’re in Canada) Interac e-transfer.
+Payment is online via Stripe (including an additional fee of 3.5% + $0.3 of the total), or (if you’re in Canada) Interac e-transfer.

 - I encourage directees to choose a rhythm of spiritual direction that feels desirable and doable.
 Most directees book appointments once a month, and I have seen directees twice a month.
 Anything more frequent is usually not beneficial.